There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Set up a separate savings account just for irregular bills.
 Ship that amount to that account each paycheck so by the time the bills come, the money will already be set aside.

 Many online banks make it easy to do this.
-This has made a world of difference for me and is one of the best savings strategies for different goals!
+This has made a world of difference for me and is one of the best saving strategies for different goals!
+Before you forget, set up an account using a Capital One savings account today!

 Once you get the hang of things, you can even set up a separate account for wants such as going to fancy restaurants, virtual salsa lessons or other exciting bucket list things to do.
 Isn’t that one of the best monthly budgeting tips you’ve ever heard? 😉